engraving-challenges/main/2-setup.md

 Open the command line, go to the repository and run `git status`.
 It should report "On branch master [...] nothing to commit, working directory clean".

 Create a subdirectory for yourself, with the name "notation-software-your-name" (for example `Finale-2014-John-Doe`).
 Inside, create a `README.md` file (`.md` files are similar to `.txt` files).
 In this file you may introduce yourself briefly.
+Inside this directory you can do what you want, adding subdirectories for any tools, include or intermediate files or whatever.

 Run `git status` again - it should now list your directory under "Untracked files".
 Use `git add your-directory-name` to tell git to start tracking it, and make a commit with `git commit -am 'brief description'`